kulia/Hilbert-Huang-transform/README.md

 <img src="fig/examples/hs.png" width="400">

 # Recomended literature
-- Huang et al.: The empirical mode decomposition and the Hilbert spectrum for nonlinear and non-stationary time series analysis
+- Huang et al.: __The empirical mode decomposition and the Hilbert spectrum for nonlinear and non-stationary time series analysis__
-- Huang et al.: On Instantaneous Frequency
+- Huang et al.: __On Instantaneous Frequency__
-- Boashash: Estiating and Interpreting the Instantaneous Frequency of a Signal
+- Boashash: __Estiating and Interpreting the Instantaneous Frequency of a Signal__
-- Wu et al.: A study of the characteristics of white noise using the empirical mode decomposition method
+- Wu et al.: __A study of the characteristics of white noise using the empirical mode decomposition method__
 - [The pyHHT tutorial](http://pyhht.readthedocs.io/en/latest/tutorials.html)

 # TODO:
 - [x] Documentation
 - [x] FixedEMD
-- [ ] Ensure that residue output are correct
+- [ ] Ensure that residue output is correct